Skip to content

 Additional expedition cruise lines worth specific consideration:

-Aurora Expeditions (Australian-founded): polar specialist with two new ships, Sylvia Earle (2022) and Greg Mortimer (2019), featuring distinctive X-Bow hull design for stability in rough seas.
-Antarctica, Arctic, Patagonia, Africa.
-Per-night $600-1,500.
+Aurora Expeditions (Australian-founded): polar specialist with two purpose-built ships, Sylvia Earle (2022) and Greg Mortimer (2019), each carrying 130 passengers and featuring the distinctive Ulstein X-BOW hull for smoother transits in rough seas.
+Antarctica, Arctic, Patagonia.
+Per-night from $600-1,500.

 Quark Expeditions (polar specialist): operates exclusively polar itineraries year-round.
-Ships including Ultramarine (199 passengers, 2021, ice-strengthened) and chartered vessels.
-Citizen-science programs partnership with universities.
-Per-night $700-1,800.
+Ships including Ultramarine (199 passengers, 2021, ice-strengthened) and Ocean Explorer (138 passengers, X-BOW hull).
+Citizen-science programs in partnership with universities.
+Per-night from $700-1,800.

-Ponant (French luxury): French-flagged luxury expedition with PONANT Explorers (Le Commandant Charcot is the only LNG-electric polar ship in the world, certified PC2 ice class).
+Ponant (French luxury): French-flagged luxury expedition with PONANT Explorers (Le Commandant Charcot is the first LNG-powered hybrid-electric polar ship, certified PC2 ice class).
 Combines gastronomy (Michelin-trained chefs) with naturalist expedition.
-Per-night $1,000-2,500.
+Per-night from $1,000-2,500.

 6. The IAATO 500-passenger rule and why ship size matters